sabomichal/immutable-xjc/README.md

 #### -imm-cc
 The '-imm-cc' option can only be used together with '-imm-builder' option and it is used to generate builder class copy construstructor, initialising builder with object of given class.

+#### -imm-ifnotnull
+The '-imm-ifnotnull' option can only be used together with '-imm-builder' option and it is used to add an additional withAIfNotNull(A a) method for all non-primitive fields A in the generated builders.

+#### -imm-nopubconstructor
+The '-imm-nopubconstructor' option is used to make the constructors of the generated classes non-public.

 ### Usage
 #### JAXB-RI CLI
 To use the JAXB-RI XJC command line interface simply add the corresponding java archives to the classpath and execute the XJC main class 'com.sun.tools.xjc.Driver'.
 The following example demonstrates a working command line for use with JDK 1.5 (assuming the needed dependencies are found in the current working directory).